 The NNP Security Management Programme aims to ensure that "The NNP and adjacent wildlife dispersal areas are safe and secure for wildlife and visitors".
 As such, this programme focuses on enhancing natural resource protection in NNP and its dispersal areas and improving collaboration with stakeholders in enhancing NNP security.

 The priority management actions under this programme are:

-- 1. Minimise theft and vandalism of KWS assets - 2.
-Equip existing patrol outposts - 3.
-Intensify ground and aerial patrols - 4.
-Expand the intelligence gathering network - 5.
-Improve intelligence information gathering and analysis - 6.
-Work with the local community in the dispersal area to control poaching - Work with other security agencies to enhance security in the park and its dispersal areas - 8.
-Liaise with the local police to enhance security at tourist accommodation facilities
+- 1. Minimise theft and vandalism of KWS assets; - 2.
+Equip existing patrol outposts; - 3.
+Intensify ground and aerial patrols: - 4.
+Expand the intelligence gathering network; - 5.
+Improve intelligence information gathering and analysis; - 6.
+Work with the local community in the dispersal area to control poaching; - 7.
+Work with other security agencies to enhance security in the park and its dispersal areas; - 8.
+Liaise with the local police to enhance security at tourist accommodation facilities.

 The aim of this programme is to ensure that "The NNP's operational systems and structures are effectively and efficiently supporting the achievement of the NNP purpose and the delivery of the NNP's management programmes".
 This is the broadest of the five management programmes, and the programme covers a variety of issues that are vital to the efficient and effective management of the NNP.
-The management objectives under this programme focus on strengthening and formalising institutional collaborations; improving performance and motivation of NNP staff; improving infrastructure, transport and communications to support

-PA management and tourism development; and providing resources required for effective park management.
+The management objectives under this programme focus on strengthening and formalising institutional collaborations; improving performance and motivation of NNP staff; improving infrastructure, transport and communications to support PA management and tourism development; and providing resources required for effective park management.

 The priority actions under this programme are:

-- 1. Develop and implement Memorandum of Agreements with buffer zone land owners to be fenced in, including Naretunoi Community Conservancy and Sheep and Goats Ranch - 2.
-Establish a wildlife tourism forum for the buffer zone residents, Naretunoi Community Conservancy and Sheep and Goats Ranch - 3.
-Collaborate with County governments of Nairobi, Kajiado and Machakos in minimising threats to the ecological integrity of NNP - 4.
-Deploy new staff to understaffed sections - 5.
-Improve staff welfare - 6.
-Upgrade, rehabilitate and maintain roads, tracks, firebreaks and trails - 7.
-Construct, rehabilitate and maintain residential and Non residential buildings - 8.
-Improve radio communication and telephone network coverage - 9.
-Develop a NNP E-park portal
+- 1. Develop a stakeholder engagement plan for the community conservancy and buffer zone land owners; - 2.
+Develop and implement conservation easements with buffer zone land owners: - 3.
+Establish a NNP tourism forum; - 4.
+Collaborate with County governments of Nairobi, Kajiado and Machakos in minimising threats to the ecological integrity of NNP;

+- 5. Deploy new staff to understaffed sections; - 6.
+Improve staff welfare; - 7.
+Upgrade, rehabilitate and maintain roads, tracks, firebreaks and trails; - 8.
+Construct, rehabilitate and maintain residential and Non-residential buildings; - 9.
+Improve radio communication and telephone network coverage; - 10.
+Develop a NNP E-park portal.